steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

 ### Starter Prompt Template

-**Replacing an existing gauge (MOST COMMON for this project):**
+**Replacing an existing instrument (MOST COMMON for this project):**

 ```
-I'm redesigning the [speed/battery/depth/etc.] gauge for my submarine dashboard,
+I'm redesigning the [speed/battery/depth/etc.] instruments for my submarine dashboard,
 as part of my design class.
 The project is here:
 https://github.com/steveturbek/Tangible-Interfaces-Submarine-Design-Project/tree/main

 [upload SKILL.md file]
 [upload your NEW DESIGN from Figma - no code inside]

-Please fetch the stock [speed/battery/etc.] gauge from the instruments/ folder
+Please fetch the stock [speed/battery/etc.] instruments from the instruments/ folder
 and apply the same animation behavior to my new design.

 My animated element is called "[element name]" in my new SVG.
 [Optional: "Keep the same behavior" OR describe any animation changes needed]
 ```

-**Note:** Students don't need to upload the stock gauge - you'll fetch it from GitHub using WebFetch.
+**Note:** Students don't need to upload the stock instruments - you'll fetch it from GitHub using WebFetch.

 **Alternative - if student is iterating on their own custom code:**

 ```
-I'm updating my custom [gauge type] design.
+I'm updating my custom [instruments type] design.

 [upload SKILL.md file]
 [upload OLD SVG with working code - student's previous version]